-Methodological nationalism blinds us to exploitative transnational relationships upon which the United States, for example, has achieved its wealth, security, and rule of law relative to poorer nation-states.
+Globalizing the study of social problems requires a transformational shift in perspective and in methodology.
+As sociologist Ulrich Beck cautioned us in Power in a Global Age (2007), methodological nationalism—a taken for granted acceptance of the nation-state and its boundaries that obscures transnational processes --is insufficient for understanding social problems that are generated by contemporary globalization.
+Moreover, methodological nationalism reflects an exploitative mode of knowledge production that legitimates global inequalities and blinds us to the transnational relationships by which powerful and rich nation-states have achieved wealth, security, and rule of law relative to poorer nation-states.
 By constraining our field of vision to an exclusively national (including its exteriorized “international”) outlook and presumed corresponding “domestic” issues, we marginalize the poor in other nation-states and blind the relatively privileged to global inequalities and their connection to them.
-We also marginalize the poor within our nation-state by blinding them to any important sources of transnational solidarity and agency that might address local, national, international, and transnational obstacles generating and perpetuating inequality and poverty.
+We also marginalize the poor within nation-states by blinding them to any important sources of transnational solidarity and agency that might address local, national, international, and transnational obstacles generating and perpetuating inequality and poverty.
 Thus, a central aim of the Global Division is to promote scholarship on globalization that squarely situates analyses of social problems within a transnational context of understanding.

 Reflecting the broader ideals of the Society for the Study of Social Problems, members of the Global Division are generally committed to producing scholarship, educational materials, and other forms of knowledge that promote principles of equity, equality, social justice, sustainability, and cultural recognition that foster human agency.
 They also devote themselves to the practical challenges of “public scholarship” -- that is, producing and presenting research that deliberately engages audiences beyond the boundaries of their respective disciplines.
 Such audiences may include not only scholars and students outside their fields, but also policy-makers, think-tanks, media organizations, corporations, law enforcement officials, military institutions, courts, regulatory agencies, financial institutions, healthcare organizations, schools, childcare providers, social workers, lobbyists, attorneys, NGOs, and social activists.